brainstormforce/wp-spectra/readme.txt

 = Can I use the Spectra even while having another Page Builder? =

 The basic need of the Spectra is the latest WordPress version.
-We have also made it compatible with all major page builders and therefore, it won’t interfere in their working.
+We have also made it compatible with all major page builders and therefore, it won't interfere in their working.
 Should you need help, you can <a href="https://support.brainstormforce.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">get in touch with us.</a>

 = Can I use the Spectra on client websites? =

 Yes!
-You can certainly use the Spectra on yours as well as your client’s websites.
+You can certainly use the Spectra on yours as well as your client's websites.

 = Will the Spectra slow down my website? =